syncfusion-content/winui-docs/winui/Scheduler/Themes.md

 ---

 # Themes in WinUI Scheduler (SfScheduler)
-Theming plays a crucial role in enhancing the visual appeal and user experience of applications.
-The WinUI SfScheduler  allows you to customize its appearance by applying different themes.
+ The WinUI Scheduler allows you to apply different themes to customize its appearance for a better user exoerience.

 Refer to the following link for guidance on applying themes: [Themes for Syncfusion WinUI controls](https://help.syncfusion.com/winui/common/themes)

-## Keys

 The following are some of the keys for WinUI SfScheduler control: